 - Poor credit can be okay with these loans as long you have income and find the right lender.

-- Car and personal loans typically will have standard Loan fees such as an origination fee, interest, and late fees if you make a late payment.
+- Car and personal loans typically will have standard loan fees such as an origination fee, interest, and late fees if you pay late.

-- These loans can be considered installment loans, as both auto loans and personal loans are repaid in regular monthly installments.
+- These loans can be considered installment loans, as both options are repaid in regular monthly installments.

 - You’ll likely find just as many auto loan lenders as personal loan lenders.

-- Both loans will show up on your credit reports as a part of your credit history, and how you make the payments will affect your credit scores.
+- Both funding options will show up on your credit reports as a part of your credit history, and how you make the payments will affect your credit scores.

 Now that you know the basics about each of these loans, you may be a little closer to figuring out the best option.
 However, if you are still deciding, below are some tips that will help you make a final lending decision: